mszegedy/plea/story/ch-8.md

 "I told you, I don't have anything," said Katya icily.
 "Why don't you scry _him_ or look inside _his_ brain or something?
 This is your specialty."

 "Katya."
-The word came with the force of an order.
+The word was all Pyotr needed to warn Katya to stop flouting his authority.

 Katya crumpled up her face and buried it in her palms to massage it.
 A few tears came loose.
 She felt a stress headache developing.